-prodigal adj: spending money recklessly; extravagantly wasteful.
+prodigal adj: spending

-of the Highlands-doing an internet search for "images Scottish Highlands" brings up dozens of stunning images.
+money recklessly;

+extravagantly wasteful.

 Having an image in front of you as you write can be an inspiration!
 If you'd like to use a specific poetic structure, such as a limerick, haiku, or sonnet, you are welcome to do so.